 What is fish oil?
 Fish oil is oil derived from the tissues of oily fish.
 Fish oil contains the omega-3 fatty acids: eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), which are precursors of certain eicosanoids that are known to reduce inflammation in the body.
-Read on to learn why taking fish oil is so important!
+Read on to learn about the health benefits of fish oil!

 How much fish oil should you consume per day?